azalty/gmod-physgunvehicules/.github/betachangelog.md

 Actual version : 1.0.0 (RELEASED)

-## Version 1.0.0
+## Version 1.0.1
-- Base version of the addon
+- Config to edit permissions
+0 = No one  1 = admins and superadmins  2 = superadmins only